labithiotis/ffmpeg-watch/Readme.md

 A Docker container designed to watch a directory and encode any file automatically.

-You need to set your watch and output folders either as ENVIRONMENT variables or docker-compose:
+You need to set your watch and output folders either as ENVIRONMENT variables or map volumes in docker-compose:
 ```docker-compose
 services:
   ffmpeg-watch: